 So talk with your kids and come up with a regular sweet offering that everyone can feel comfortable with.
 This helps because kids understand when they can expect sweets, making them okay with the times you say no.

-Trying to fight a kid’s natural tendency to love sweets is battle very few parents will win.
+Trying to fight a kid’s natural tendency to love sweets is a battle very few parents will win.
 But these examples show us that we can guide children to make good decisions, focus on the foundations of a balanced diet at home, and teach children to enjoy and savor sweets as a sensible part of their diet.

 Post updated 4/2020